kukrimate/cc3/readme.md

 was compiling itself, as a result there are many TODOs:
 - Integrated pre-processor
 - Any support for floating point types
-- Type checking other then where strictly necessary for semantics
 - Passing structure and union parameters by value
 - Returning structures and unions by value
 - Designated initializers